jonathanstowe/XML-Class/README.md

 This module aims to map between Perl 6 object attributes and XML by providing some default behaviours and some attribute traits to alter that behaviour to model the XML.

-By default scalar attributes who's value type can be expressed as an XML simple type (e.g. strings, real numbers, boolean, datetimes) will be serialised as attribute values or (with an ```xml-element``` trait,) as elements with simple content.  positional attributes will always be serialised as a sequence of elements (with an optional container specified by a trait,) likewise associative attributes (though the use of these is discouraged as there is no constraint on the names of the elements which are taken from the keys of the Hash.)
+By default scalar attributes whose value type can be expressed as an XML simple type (e.g. strings, real numbers, boolean, datetimes) will be serialised as attribute values or (with an ```xml-element``` trait,) as elements with simple content.
+Positional attributes will always be serialised as a sequence of elements (with an optional container specified by a trait,) likewise associative attributes (though the use of these is discouraged as there is no constraint on the names of the elements which are taken from the keys of the Hash.)